maslen4ik/openai-generate-txt/README.md

-Examople module how to generate text using OpenAI API.
+Example module how to generate text using OpenAI API.